-And speaking of coffee, last Sunday at the farmer’s market, a woman asked me if I knew what crayons were made from.
+Last Sunday at the farmer’s market, a woman asked me if I knew what crayons were made from.
 I didn’t.
 So when I got home, I did a little research.
 Most crayons are made from paraffin wax and pigment.
 Well, I know what pigment is.
 And I think I know what wax is.
 Or do I?
 So I looked up paraffin wax.
 Turns out it’s made from petroleum!
 You probably already knew that.
 Silly me.
 I had no idea.

 So I did a quick Google search and found several brands of alternative crayons.
 Here are a few examples:

-Okay, that didn’t have anything to do with coffee.
-But maybe this does.
 After looking up crayons, I started wondering about other things made from wax.
 Like waxed paper.
 I’ve seen eco web sites promoting waxed paper as an alternative to plastic wrap.
 But if they’re both made from petroleum, is there a difference?
 Does paraffin wax biodegrade?
 Apparently, it does, according to a study by Fabien Marino of the Department of Chemical Engineering at McGill University, Montréal.
 Click here if you’d like to read the PDF-format report.

 I searched to see if there were any alternatives to paraffin waxed paper.
 I did find one Canadian brand called Chefs Select 100% Natural Soy Wax Paper.
 It doesn’t seem to be available in the United States, though.
 So I contacted Natural Value, the company that makes the “natural” unbleached waxed paper sold in most U.S. health food stores, and I received a very nice reply: